Changes made before, during, and after a Launchpad event

 Changes made when the event starts

 After an event starts, you can't edit its details.
 Launchpad is designed to make changes to several parts of your store at the moment the event begins, not on an ongoing basis.
-After your event has begun, you can only change the end date.
+After your event has begun, you can only change the end date and time.

 When your event starts, the following features are enabled for the duration of the event:

 The dashboard begins to track new purchases that are made across all supported sales channels.
 The dashboard continues to report data until your event ends or until more than four weeks have passed and the event is still running.
 Your event can run for more than four weeks, but its dashboard is available for the first four weeks only.

 If your event involves releasing new products, then your products are published to the sales channels that you chose.
 This option makes a product available to a sales channel.
 Launchpad does not change product status.

 If your event involves adding inventory to select products, then the existing inventories for those products are increased.
 For example, you create an event to add 150 red shoes.
 Just before the event starts, there are 50 red shoes in inventory.
 When the event starts, the inventory is now 200 shoes.